-Hence, many businesses are now turning towards accepting payments online.
-For B2B and some consumer transactions, online invoice payments are time-efficient and more convenient for business and clients.
+Hence, many businesses are now turning towards accepting payments online (including accepting cryptocurrency payments), For B2B and some consumer transactions, online invoice payments are time-efficient and more convenient for business and clients.
 Online payments are also typically better compared to physical transactions because of lower associated processing costs.

 With online payments, you don’t have to wait for a cheque to arrive and be deposited.
 Your funds usually come in a matter of hours, if not minutes.
 If you’re a business owner, it’s definitely worth making the move towards accepting online payments.
 Still not convinced?
 Beyond the main advantages, we’re going to discuss some lesser-known benefits of accepting online payments.